California: Legislative branch

 The California State Legislature consists of a 40-member Senate and 80-member Assembly.
 Senators serve four-year terms and Assembly members two.
 Members of the Assembly are subject to term limits of six terms, and members of the Senate are subject to term limits of three terms.

+Judicial branch

+California's legal system is explicitly based upon English common law but carries many features from Spanish civil law, such as community property.
+California's prison population grew from 25,000 in 1980 to over 170,000 in 2007.
+Capital punishment is a legal form of punishment and the state has the largest "Death Row" population in the country (though Oklahoma and Texas are far more active in carrying out executions).
+California has performed 13 executions since 1976, with the last being in 2006.

+California's judiciary system is the largest in the U.S. with a total of 1,600 judges (the federal system has only about 840).
+At the apex is the seven-member Supreme Court of California, while the California Courts of Appeal serve as the primary appellate courts and the California Superior Courts serve as the primary trial courts.
+Justices of the Supreme Court and Courts of Appeal are appointed by the governor, but are subject to retention by the electorate every 12 years.

+The administration of the state's court system is controlled by the Judicial Council, composed of the chief justice of the California Supreme Court, 14 judicial officers, four representatives from the State Bar of California, and one member from each house of the state legislature.

+In fiscal year 2020–2021, the state judiciary's 2,000 judicial officers and 18,000 judicial branch employees processed approximately 4.4 million cases.

 Local government

 California has an extensive system of local government that manages public functions throughout the state.
 Like most states, California is divided into counties, of which there are 58 (including San Francisco) covering the entire state.
-Most urbanized areas are incorporated as cities, School districts, which are independent of cities and counties, handle public education.
-Many other functions, especially in unincorporated areas, are handled by special districts.
+Most urbanized areas are incorporated as cities.
+School districts, which are independent of cities and counties, handle public education.
+Many other functions, such as fire protection and water supply, especially in unincorporated areas, are handled by special districts.

 Counties

 California is divided into 58 counties.
 Per Article 11, Section 1, of the Constitution of California, they are the legal subdivisions of the state.
 The county government provides countywide services such as law enforcement, jails, elections and voter registration, vital records, property assessment and records, tax collection, public health, health care, social services, libraries, flood control, fire protection, animal control, agricultural regulations, building inspections, ambulance services, and education departments in charge of maintaining statewide standards.
 In addition, the county serves as the local government for all unincorporated areas.
 Each county is governed by an elected board of supervisors.